hpcleuven/VscDocumentation/source/jobs/what_if_jobs_fail_after_starting_successfully.rst

 It is possible the job exceeded the walltime that was specified as part of the required resources, or the default value otherwise.

-If this is the case, the resoruce manager will terminate your job, and the job's output file will contain a line similar to::
+If this is the case, the resource manager will terminate your job, and the job's output file will contain a line similar to::

    =>> PBS: job killed: walltime <value in seconds> exceeded limit <value in seconds>